jshimkoski/shimmy-grid/README.md

 Q: Why aren't the responsive features supported on IE 8 and below?

 A: Because IE sucks.
 Those versions of IE aren't found on mobile devices so I wouldn't worry about it.

-Q: How is push/pull calculated?

-A: Pushed/pulled columns are positioned based on their closest parent element's width.

 ##Notes